The best garden is one that engages all your five basic senses – sight, sound, taste, touch, and smell.

-The flowers are small but grow in dense terminal clusters in a variety of striking colors.
+The flowers are small but grow in dense terminal clusters in various striking colors.

-They come in shades of pink, red, and white or even bicolor.
+They come in shades of pink, red, white, or even bicolor.

 The flowering season begins in late spring or early summer and generally continues until the beginning of the frost season.